Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Proof of main theorem

 where the remainder term being $o(\norm{\alpha}^2+\norm{\alpha}_b^2)$ means that, for any $\varepsilon>0$, if $\rho>0$ is sufficiently small then the absolute value of this term is bounded by $\varepsilon(\norm{\alpha}^2+\norm{\alpha}_b^2)$.

-Andreotti--Vesentini equality \eqref{eq:Morrey-Kohn-Hormander} has two defects for our purpose: the presence of a negative boundary integral $-q\norm{\alpha}_b^2$ and the fact that the curvature term becomes negative.
-Both can be remedied by decomposing $\norm{\nabla''\alpha}^2$ into the tangential and normal parts,
+Andreotti--Vesentini equality \eqref{eq:Morrey-Kohn-Hormander} does not work well for our purpose, for there is a negative boundary integral $-q\norm{\alpha}_b^2$ and the curvature term also becomes negative.
+Both defects can be remedied by the following, which is H\"ormander's technique interpreted geometrically: We decompose $\norm{\nabla''\alpha}^2$ into the tangential and normal parts,